GoogleCloudPlatform/pgadapter/docs/docker.md

 * `-d`: Start the Docker container in [detached mode](https://docs.docker.com/engine/reference/run/#detached--d).
 * `-p 5432:5432`: Map local port 5432 to port 5432 on the container.
 This will forward traffic to port 5432 on localhost to port 5432 in the container where PGAdapter is running.
-* `-v`: Map the local file `/local/path/to/credentials.json` to the virtual file `/tmp/keys/key.json` in the container.
+* `-v`: Map the local file `/path/to/credentials.json` to the virtual file `/path/to/credentials.json` in the container.
   The `:ro` suffix indicates that the file should be read-only, preventing the container from ever modifying the file.
   The local file should contain the credentials that should be used by PGAdapter.
-* `-e`: Assign the environment variable `GOOGLE_APPLICATION_CREDENTIALS` the value `/tmp/keys/key.json`.
+* `-e`: Copy the value of the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the container.
-  This will make the virtual file `/tmp/keys/key.json` the default credentials in the container.
+  This will make the virtual file `/path/to/credentials.json` the default credentials in the container.

 The PGAdapter options in the `docker run` command that are used in the above example are:
 * `-p`: The Google Cloud project name where the Cloud Spanner database is located.